jasonearly/jasonearly.github.io/work/now.md

 ➜ Working with 1-2 select clients per year via [gruntmonkey](https://gruntmonkey.com)

+➜ Writing a book about [getting hired](https://jasonearly.com/getting-hired/) as a designer.

 ➜ Mentoring students enrolled in General Assembly's UX and Frontend Development programs

 ➜ Reading The Making of a Manager: What to Do When Everyone Looks to You by Julie Zhuo.